 The costs for sync or master-use licenses are all over the map.
 It could be $25 or $10,000 or more depending on the music and artists.
 Sadly, for authors making book trailers on a limited budget, you might not be licensing music from an established artist.

 - You can either use public domain music.
-Search the internet for public domain music and you will find plenty of related sites.
+Search the internet for public-domain music, and you will find plenty of related sites.

-- You can use royalty free music from stock music websites like freestockmusic, Bensound, incompetech, MotionArray, and freeplaymusic.
+- You can use royalty-free music from stock music websites like freestockmusic, Bensound, incompetech, MotionArray, and freeplaymusic.

 - You can obtain a sync license that is less expensive with indie musicians who have posted their music on sites like songfreedom, roundhillmusic, rumblefish, directionalmusic, and haveasync.

 - You can create your own content if you are so inclined.
-This might mean you and/or a hired artist record your own music or record preexisting music.
+This might mean you and/or a hired artist record your own or preexisting music.
 If you hire an artist to perform a preexisting song, you will still need a license to use the musical composition.
 Also, you want releases from the performers you hire.
 If you want to change the lyrics to a song, you will need permission from the music publisher.
 Permissions can give the copyright owner the right to approve how a song is used.
-Many songwriters are concerned about reputation and if the goodwill associated with the song (read here–earning power of the song) will be damaged, e.g. when used in a parody.
+Many songwriters are concerned about reputation and if the goodwill associated with the song (read here–earning power of the song) will be damaged, e.g., when used in a parody.

 Film and TV Clips

 Like music clips, copyrights in film and TV clips are owned by a group of creators, each with their own copyright.
 While getting permission to use music clips is relatively easy, getting permission to use film clips is not.

 - Usually, film clips require releases from actors, narrators, and voices featured in the clip, as well as the owner of the film or TV show, and a fee to the directors and writers guilds.